Adams Capital Management

 Series B in 2002

-nLIGHT, Inc. is a manufacturer of semiconductor and fiber lasers tailored for industrial, microfabrication, and aerospace and defense applications.
-Founded in 2000 and headquartered in Vancouver, Washington, the company operates through two segments: Laser Products and Advanced Development.
-The Laser Products segment encompasses a range of offerings, including industrial and medical fiber lasers, semiconductor lasers, and optical fibers, while the Advanced Development segment focuses on research and development contracts. nLIGHT employs a vertically integrated business model, allowing it to innovate rapidly, manage costs, and safeguard its intellectual property.
-The company markets its products primarily to original equipment manufacturers through a direct sales force in the United States, China, South Korea, and Finland, as well as through independent sales representatives and distributors across Asia and Europe.
+nLIGHT, Inc. is a manufacturer of semiconductor and fiber lasers tailored for various applications, including industrial technology, microfabrication, aerospace, and defense.
+Founded in 2000 and headquartered in Vancouver, Washington, the company operates through two primary segments: Laser Products and Advanced Development.
+The Laser Products segment encompasses a range of offerings, such as industrial and medical fiber lasers, semiconductor lasers, and optical fibers, while the Advanced Development segment focuses on revenue from research and development contracts. nLIGHT employs a vertically integrated business model, enabling it to rapidly introduce innovative products, manage costs effectively, and safeguard intellectual property.
+The company markets its products primarily through a direct sales force in the United States, China, South Korea, and Finland, in addition to independent sales representatives and distributors across Asia and Europe.

 Flashline